Benchmarking Deep Learning and Vision Foundation Models for Atypical vs. Normal Mitosis Classification with Cross-Dataset Evaluation: Experimental Setup

-We initialized all three models that were trained in an end-to-end fashion (i.e., EfficientNetV2, \ac{ViT} and Swin Transformer) with ImageNet-pretrained weights, and the original classification head was replaced with a custom binary classifier consisting of a single linear layer.
-Specifically, we used the \texttt{vit\_large\_patch16\_224} model from the \texttt{timm} library, a ViT with 224×224 input resolution, 16×16 patch size, and 86.6 million parameters.
+We initialized all three models (i.e., EfficientNetV2, \ac{ViT} and Swin Transformer) that were fine-tuned in an end-to-end fashion, essentially doing a full finetuning of all the layers with ImageNet-pretrained weights, and the original classification head was replaced with a custom binary classifier consisting of a single linear layer.
+Specifically, we used the \texttt{vit\_large\_patch16\_224} model from the \texttt{timm} library \citep{rw2019timm}, a ViT with 224×224 input resolution, 16×16 patch size, and 86.6 million parameters.
 The Swin Transformer variant used was \texttt{swin\_base\_patch4\_window7\_224} which features a 4×4 patch size and 7×7 shifted attention windows, comprising 87.8 million parameters.
 For EfficientNetV2, we employed \texttt{efficientnetv2\_m} from \texttt{timm}, which has approximately 54.1 million parameters.
 This protocol was applied identically to all three models to enable fair comparison of their performance on the atypical mitosis classification task.